Old Vic Theatre

 In 1982, Canadian theatre owner Edwin Mirvish purchased the Old Vic Theatre and employed architects Renton Howard Wood Levine to remodel the front of house and redecorate the auditorium.

 In recent years productions staged have included "The Corn is Green" starring Deborah Kerr in 1985, and "A Christmas Carol" starring Patrick Stewart.
-In 2003, Kevin Spacey was appointed artistic director of the Old Vic Theatre.
+In 2003, Kevin Spacey was appointed artistic director of the Old Vic Theatre, a position he held until 2015.
+Following his departure a scandal errupted regarding his sexual misconduct against male members of staff and actors during the time he was artistic director.

 Just login to your account and subscribe to this theater